Image by Ann Cecil Getty Images

+Located on Waikiki’s shoreline, this university-run aquarium recreates diverse tropical Pacific reef habitats.
 You’ll see rare fish species from the Northwestern Hawaiian Islands, as well as hypnotic moon jellies and flashlight fish that host bioluminescent bacteria.
 Especially hypnotizing are the Palauan chambered nautiluses with their unique spiral shells – in fact, this is the world’s first aquarium to breed these endangered creatures in captivity, a ground-breaking achievement.
-An outdoor pool is home to rare and endangered Hawaiian monk seals.
+It’s a pleasant 15-minute walk southeast of the main Waikiki beach strip.